War with the barons

 -

-An influential woman at the centre of a civil war, Eleanor de Montfort held Dover Castle against siege in 1265.
+Caught up at the centre of a civil war, Eleanor de Montfort held Dover Castle against the king in 1265 after her husband and eldest son were killed in battle.